 - Are processes conducted on a confidential basis, where discretion and sensitivity in marketing and negotiations are required to minimise risk and disruption to the business?

-- Are prospective purchasers thoroughly qualified, are they required to complete a confidentiality agreement and investor registration?
+- Are prospective purchasers thoroughly qualified and are they required to complete a confidentiality agreement and investor registration?

 - Is client approval sought before every purchaser receives further information about the business?

 - How does the firm manage these processes?
-Is it done systematically, so all team members involved on the project must adhere to the procedure?
+Is it done systematically, so all team members involved in the project must adhere to the procedure?

 REGULATORY

-- Does the firm and its advisors hold appropriate licences?
+- Does the firm and its advisors hold appropriate licenses?

 MARKETING RESOURCES